Commands

 Options:

-- Install packages from a local manifest file:
+- Install packages from a local package list (one package per line):

 Update Packages